apache/apex-core/docs/application_development.md

 // Rule for Partitions of TestOperator should not be allocated on the same node rules.add(new AffinityRule(Type.ANTI_AFFINITY, Locality.NODE_LOCAL, false, "TestOperator", "TestOperator"));
 ```
-Another important parameter to indicate affinity rule is the Locality constraint.
-Similar to Stream locality, the affinity rule will be applied at either THREAD_LOCAL, CONTAINER_LOCAL or NODE_LOCAL level.
+Another important parameter to indicate affinity rule is the locality constraint.
+Similar to stream locality, the affinity rule will be applied at either THREAD_LOCAL, CONTAINER_LOCAL or NODE_LOCAL level.
 Support for RACK_LOCAL is not added yet.

-The last configurable parameter for Affinity Rules is strict or preferred rule.
+The last configurable parameter for affinity rules is strict or preferred rule.
 A true value for this parameter indicates that the rule should be relaxed in case sufficient resources are not available.

 ### Specifying affinity rules from properties
 The same set of rules can also be added from properties.xml by setting value for attribute DAGContext.AFFINITY_RULES_SET as JSON string.
 For example: